plone/training/mastering-plone/volto_overrides.rst

 Localization
 ------------

-The result is fine if you have a english-speaking website but for other locales you want to configure ``moment`` to use your locale.
+The result is fine if you have an english-speaking website but for other locales you want to configure ``moment`` to use your locale.
 You could set it by hand with ``moment.locale('fr');`` (for french) but the code for this application should work with any language.

 ``NewsItemView`` contains no code but directly returns the container.